“$10,000 per month in less than 10 minutes of work daily”

 Verdict: Not recommended.
 The less than 10-minute work to make an income is an absolute lie.
 It takes longer than a few minutes for this to work.

-And I’m not saying IT WILL WORK.
+And I’m not saying IT WON'T WORK.

 The exact steps he gives will get you nowhere, but take the basic principles, do it the right way, and have some patience and effort you can make an income making video reviews.